geotrellis/geotrellis-site/docs/documentation/geotrellis/engine.rst

 Operation Flow Example
 ----------------------

 As an example of how Operations are executed, imagine we had a ValueSource that was created by loading up a tiled raster into a RasterSource, and then ``.minMax`` was called on it.
-The ValueSource would give the Server it's operation, which would be a composition of the following Operations: an Operation to load each tile would be executed in parallel.
+The ValueSource would give the Server its operation, which would be a composition of the following Operations; an Operation to load each tile would be executed in parallel.

 .. code-block:: console